 Marantz 2252

-The Marantz 2252 is a classic mid-1970s stereo receiver, belonging to the third visual generation of the 22xx series.
-Known for its robust build and warm, musical sound, the 2252 strikes a balance between power and refinement.
+The Marantz 2252 is a stereo receiver from the mid-1970s and belongs to the third generation of the famous 22xx series.
 Its signature blue dial, gyro-touch tuning, and symmetrical faceplate reflect Marantz's golden-era styling.
-The receiver features a high-performance FM/AM tuner, a phono stage for vinyl playback, and pre-out/main-in jacks for system expansion.

 Manufacturer: Marantz